Linear codes and incidence structures of bent functions and their generalizations: Further applications of the extended Assmus-Mattson theorem

 Here by $\Aut(f)$ we mean one of the following groups: $\Aut(\D(f))$, $\Aut(\VF(f))$, $\Aut(\mathcal{C}_f)$ and $\Aut(\mathcal{C}_f^\perp)$. \end{corollary}

 \begin{remark} In general, an $(n,m)$-bent function does not necessarily need to have a 2-transitive automorphism group.
-Using a Magma program~\cite{MR1484478} and the list of representatives of the equivalence classes of Boolean and vectorial bent functions in six variables, obtained recently in~\cite{polujan2020design}, it is not difficult to see that the only $(6,m)$-bent functions, which have a 2-transitive automorphism group, are quadratic Boolean bent functions.
-Moreover, up to equivalence the only Boolean bent function on $\F_2^8$ of algebraic degree at most three, which has a 2-transitive automorphism group, is the quadratic bent function. \end{remark}
+Using a Magma program~\cite{MR1484478} and the list of representatives of the equivalence classes (denoted by $F^m_i$) of $(6,m)$-bent functions, obtained in~\cite{polujan2020design}, it is possible to check that, up to EA-equivalence, the only $(6,m)$-bent functions, which have a 2-transitive automorphism group, are the following quadratic functions: $F^1_1,F^2_1,F^3_1$ and $F^3_3$.
+Since the automorphism group of the quadratic function $F^3_2$ is not 2-transitive, we conclude that the property of an $(n,m)$-bent function to be quadratic does not in general imply the 2-transitivity of its automorphism group. \end{remark}

-In this way, we conclude that 2-transitivity of the automorphism group seems to be a property of quadratic Boolean bent functions.
-However, despite the fact that almost all Boolean bent functions (except quadratic) and all vectorial bent functions in a small number of variables do not have a 2-transitive automorphism group, their linear codes (and in general of all $(n,m)$-bent functions) still support 2-designs due to the extended Assmus-Mattson theorem, see ~\cite[Example 4]{TangDing2019}.
+In this way, we conclude that 2-transitivity of the automorphism group is a characteristic property of quadratic Boolean bent functions.
+However, despite the fact that all Boolean bent functions but quadratic on $\F_2^n$ and many vectorial bent functions in a small number of variables do not have a 2-transitive automorphism group, their linear codes (and in general of all $(n,m)$-bent functions) still support 2-designs due to the extended Assmus-Mattson theorem, see ~\cite[Example 4]{TangDing2019}.
+In the following subsection, we provide another important class of vectorial Boolean functions, whose linear codes support 2-designs.